jsimnz/gotter/README.md

 - ~~Finish remote origin URL update~~
 - ~~Expose remote origin as a sub command~~
 - Use config file to set `$WORKSPACE` and other settings
+- Write bootstrap script to generate a config file, move to /etc/gotter, and install tool

 ## License